zowiebeha/content/files/en-us/learn_web_development/extensions/advanced_javascript_objects/object_prototypes/index.md

 What are these extra properties, and where do they come from?

 Every object in JavaScript has a built-in property, which is called its **prototype**.
-The prototype is itself an object, so the prototype will have its own prototype, making what's called a **prototype chain**.
-The chain ends when we reach a prototype that has `null` for its own prototype.
+This prototype value is itself an object, so the prototype value will have its own prototype value, making what's called a **prototype chain**.
+The chain ends when we reach a prototype value that has `null` for its own prototype.

 > [!NOTE]
 > The property of an object that points to its prototype is **not** called `prototype`.
 Its name is not standard, but in practice all browsers use [`__proto__`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/proto).
 The standard way to access an object's prototype is the {{jsxref("Object/getPrototypeOf", "Object.getPrototypeOf()")}} method.